 Nucleus Family provides an advanced approach to prenatal genetic testing.
 It offers clinical-grade results with 99.9% accuracy, allowing couples to assess the genetic risks they may pass on to their children, supporting more informed family planning decisions.

 Both partners can undergo testing, providing a combined risk assessment for inherited conditions.
 This comprehensive approach helps you understand the genetic factors that could affect your children's health.
-The process is non-invasive, and samples are collected using a simple cheek swab.
+The process is non-invasive, and samples are collected using cheek swabs.

 Nucleus Family helps assess your future children’s risk for genetic conditions by screening for over 900 diseases and conditions, including: